icik251/C21_analysis-of-survival_rate_of_agents-/readme.md

 # How to run a single experiment
 1. Make sure to set parameter values (see the section above).
 Otherwise the experiment is going to be conducted with the default values.
 You can do that in the "single_experiment.py" file.
-2. Run "single_experiment.py"
+2. Run "single_experiment.py" file.

 # How to run multiple experiments (our experiment design)
 1. Make sure to set parameter values (see the section above).
 Otherwise the experiment is going to be conducted with the default values.
 You can do that in the "multiple_experiment.py" file.
-2. Run "multiple_experiment.py"
+2. Run "multiple_experiment.py" file.

 If you want to replicate experimental results use parameter "random_seed".